antonthefirst/devmidi/README.md

 * Use `twisterSliderClickToggle` to quickly jump between the provided min and max values (in addition to tuning between them).
 * Use `twisterColorEdit` to edit colors.
 In HSV mode, the hue will wrap.
 * Use `fighterRadioButton` with multiple buttons to quickly toggle options.
 * Use `fighterCheckboxMomentary` to enable a checkbox only when a button is held down.
-Useful for momentarily turning on a visualization, rather than toggling it on.
+Useful for momentarily turning on a visualization to quickly check for problems, rather than toggling it on permanently.

 ## "Architecture"
 The library is actually in two pieces: the device specific API that is **devmidi.h/cpp**, and the underlying device agnostic **midi_wrap.h/cpp which** just listens on the devices and wrangles the output into a convenient format.
 Right now, it only listens for Continuous Controller and Note messages, since that's what I've found to be useful.
 This breakdown abstracts the bits of MIDI that I care about and makes it easier to add binds for new devices.